Best Places to Live in South Carolina (2026): Safe, Affordable Cities Ranked

 Choosing a safe city is only part of the decision.
 How you buy matters just as much, especially when closing costs, insurance, and monthly payments are already top of mind for most buyers.

-When you purchase a home through a reAlpha real estate company, you may be eligible to receive up to 1% of the home’s purchase price back as a credit at closing.
-Buyers who also finance through reAlpha Mortgage may qualify for up to 1.5% back, which can help offset closing costs and reduce the cash needed upfront.
+When you purchase a home through a reAlpha real estate company, you may be eligible to receive cash back at closing when you buy and finance through a reAlpha real estate company and mortgage brokerage, where available Buyers who also finance through reAlpha’s mortgage brokerage may qualify for up to 1.5% cash back at closing, which can help offset closing costs and reduce the cash needed upfront.

 For many buyers, that added flexibility makes it easier to manage insurance expenses, monthly payments, and long-term ownership costs-without changing where or what they buy.